 Kazakhstan’s natural resources include oil, natural gas, uranium, chromium, lead, zinc, manganese, coal, iron and gold.
 From 2000 – 2003 hydrocarbon products accounted on average for almost half of total exports.
 The Republic takes 12th place in world for oil and 19th place for natural gas reserves.
 Mining and smelting industry develop only 10-15% of proven reserves.
-Kazakhstan ranks second on uranium reserves in the world and is leading country on uranium production.
+Kazakhstan has the second largest reserves of uranium in the world and is the leading producer.

 Sources: IMF, US State Gov, Ernst & Young, Finam Management